AHMED-SAFA/Railway-Safety-and-Automation/README.md

 <h1>✨Railway Safety and Automation</h1>

-<p>🟣This is Railway Safety and Automation!
+<p>This is Railway Safety and Automation!
 This project focuses on automating railway operations, including automatic railway crossing bar management and obstacle detection on rail transport and automatic obstacle detection of the train</p>

-<h2>➡️Contents</h2>
+<h2>Contents</h2>
 <ul>
     <li><a>Overview</a></li>
     <li><a>Features</a></li>